vodre/rappiTest/README.md

 # Movie DB - Rappi Test
-Movie DB Gallery using View Model - Ricardo Castillo
+Movie DB Gallery using View Model - Ricardo Castillo --please refer to initial_commit branch to find the code

 ## Layers used on app